rthorst/bridge_ratings/readme.md

 # Status

 Currently, the repository ranks bridge players using an ELO-based ranking.
-However, evaluations are showing shockingly low (chance-level) prediction accuracy for this model.
-It is possible that there is an issue with the dataset, or, that ranking bridge players is more difficult than it appears.
+However, evaluations show very low prediction accuracy (spearman rho ~= 0.02).
+Further, the ELO rankings look visually only somewhat reasonable; some of the top players are indeed good players, but some below average players are ranked very highly.

 # Future Work

-Future work should diagnose why the ELO model (which is seemingly a very reasonable model) is predicting performance so poorly.
-This could be due to issues with the dataset (scripts/download_data.py) or model (scripts/train_elo.py).
+The most immediate future work should improve the model.
+My belief is that there are no issues with the code and model; thus, a better model is needed.

-The most useful application for this ranking would be a partnership desk tool.
-Existing partnership desks are very ineffective, using only masterpoints (and usually pen-and-paper) to match players.
-Creating a web application for a virtual partnership desk, driven by a smarter ranking system, would be very useful.
+This also should be developed around a specific application.
+The most promising would be a virtual "partnership desk," since the largest need for rankings is when people are finding new partners.
+An ELO-based partnership desk would help people find good partners.